MetaMask/mascara/docs/developer-guide.md

 # The difference between mascara and the extension
 Mascara Is in alpha and some of it's behaviors are still undocumented.

+# Additional Security Concerns

+Always make sure to tell your users to bookmark your site, and to only access it via this bookmark, to reduce the probability of phishing.